Australia at the 2016 Summer Olympics: Rhythmic

 Australia has qualified one rhythmic gymnast in the individual all-around for the Games by picking up the continental spot as Oceania's sole representative at the Olympic Test Event in Rio de Janeiro.
 The slot was awarded to rookie Danielle Prince.

 Trampoline

 Australia has qualified one gymnast in the men's trampoline by virtue of a top six finish at the 2016 Olympic Test Event in Rio de Janeiro.
 The slot was awarded to London 2012 Olympian Blake Gaudry.

 Judo

 Australia has qualified a total of seven judokas for each of the following weight classes at the Games.
-Six of them (four men and two women), including brothers Joshua and Nathan Katz, were ranked among the top 22 eligible judokas for men and top 14 for women in the IJF World Ranking List of 30 May 2016, while 2014 Commonwealth Games bronze medallist Chloe Rayner at women's extra-lightweight (48 kg) earned a continental quota spot from the Oceania region as the highest-ranked Australian judoka outside of direct qualifying position.
+Six of them (four men and two women), including brothers Josh and Nathan Katz, were ranked among the top 22 eligible judokas for men and top 14 for women in the IJF World Ranking List of 30 May 2016, while 2014 Commonwealth Games bronze medallist Chloe Rayner at women's extra-lightweight (48 kg) earned a continental quota spot from the Oceania region as the highest-ranked Australian judoka outside of direct qualifying position.
 The judo team was officially named to the Olympic roster on 10 June 2016.